accessibility-luxembourg/accessibilite.public.lu/content/de/raweb1/notes-de-revision.md

 Test 4.4.1 in the RGAA 4.1.2

-<blockquote>Test 4.4.1: For each pre-recorded time-synchronised media with synchronised subtitles, are these subtitles relevant?</blockquote>
+<blockquote>Test 4.4.1: For each pre-recorded time-synchronised media with synchronised captions, are these subtitles relevant?</blockquote>

 It has been rewritten in RAWeb 1 to introduce 3 test conditions to be verified: